Mel Gibson: Robyn Denise Moore

 After 26 years of marriage, Gibson and Robyn separated on July 29, 2006.
 In a 2011 interview, Gibson stated that the separation began the day following his arrest for drunk driving in Malibu.
 Robyn Gibson filed for divorce on April 13, 2009, citing irreconcilable differences.
 In a joint statement, the Gibsons declared, "Throughout our marriage and separation we have always striven to maintain the privacy and integrity of our family and will continue to do so."
-The divorce filing followed the March 2009 release of photographs appearing to show him on a beach embracing Russian songwriter and pianist Oksana Grigorieva.
+The divorce filing followed the March 2009 release of photographs appearing to show him on a beach embracing his live-in girlfriend of one year, Russian songwriter and pianist Oksana Grigorieva.

+The Gibsons' divorce was finalized on December 23, 2011, and the settlement with his ex-wife was said to be the highest in Hollywood history at over $400 million.
+The couple reportedly did not have a prenuptial agreement; because California is a community property state, Robyn Gibson received half of everything her husband had earned during their marriage.

 Oksana Grigorieva

-In a 2010 interview, Grigorieva stated that, when she first began being wooed by Gibson, the actor-director and his wife had been separated for more than 18 months.
-Grigorieva added, “He wrote me a lot of poetry.
+In a 2010 interview, Grigorieva stated that, when she first began being wooed by Gibson, she was surprised and only accepted his advances after learning that the actor-director and his wife had been separated for more than 18 months.
+Grigorieva added, "He wrote me a lot of poetry.
 It was very beautiful, impressionistic, like an edgy, modern iambic pentameter.
-Mel has a really good grasp of language, he’s fantastic with words."
+Mel has a really good grasp of language, he's fantastic with words."

-Gibson's divorce was finalized on December 23, 2011, and the settlement with his ex-wife was said to be the highest in Hollywood history at over $400 million.
-The couple reportedly did not have a prenuptial agreement; because California is a community property state, Robyn was entitled to half of everything earned during the marriage.

 On April 28, 2009, Gibson made a red carpet-appearance with Grigorieva.
-Grigorieva, who had previously had a son with actor Timothy Dalton, gave birth to Gibson's daughter Lucia on October 30, 2009.
+She had previously had a son with actor Timothy Dalton and gave birth to Gibson's daughter Lucia on October 30, 2009.
 By April 2010, Gibson and Grigorieva had split.
 On June 21, 2010, Grigorieva filed a restraining order against Gibson to keep him away from her and their child.
 The restraining order was modified the next day regarding Gibson's contact with their child.
 Gibson obtained a restraining order against Grigorieva on June 25, 2010.